Strategies for carrying out testing

 - They can be easily turned into sets of instructions for user groups to follow when carrying out tests (e.g. "try to active the button using your mouse, and then the keyboard…") — see User testing, below.

 - They can also provide a basis for writing automated tests.
-It is easier to write such tests if you know exactly what you want to test, and what the success conditions are (see Using an automation tool to automate browser testing, later in the series).
+It is easier to write such tests if you know exactly what you want to test, and what the success conditions are (see Selenium, later in the series).

 One option for carrying out browser tests is to do the testing yourself.
 To do this, you will probably use a combination of actual physical devices, and emulated environments (using either an emulator or a virtual machine).

-It is generally better to have a real device running the browser you want to test — this provides the greatest accuracy in terms of behaviour and overall user experience.
-You'll probably want something like the following, for a reasonable low level device lab:
+It is generally better to have a real device running the browser you want to test — this provides the greatest accuracy in terms of behavior and overall user experience.
+You'll probably want something like the following, for a reasonable low-level device lab:

 - A Mac, with the browsers installed that you need to test — this can include Firefox, Chrome, Opera, and Safari.